Keksoj/tcp_echoer/README.md

 I want the client to:

--   send all words at once, or well, almost at once, using the same TCP socket, one asynchronous task per word.
+-   send all words at once, or well, almost at once, using the same TCP socket, one asynchronous task per word. (or maybe not?)
 -   log every send when it happens
+-   listens on the same TCP socket

 I want the server to: